 The New York Times, Each One Teach One, Vox, Science Notes Magazin, Missy Magazine, Google, Eater, Harvard Business Review, WDR, Radcliffe Magazine, Branch, New Statesman, Tate, Psychologie Heute, C40 Cities, Scoop Magazine, Penguin Random House, CFFP, Octopus Publishing Group, The Washington Post's 'The Lily', Familiar Faces, Women Who Do Stuff, Systemic Justice

-"There are no lines in nature,
+"There are no lines

-only areas of colour, one against another"
+in nature, only areas of colour,

 The quote from Manet evokes a principle that is strong in Hélène’s life and work.
 Coming from a diverse cultural background, what defines her universe is a sense of “collage” and "kaleidoscopic identity".
 She creates vibrant spaces where through humour, magic and idealism, elements from different cultures coexist in peace and where diversity is celebrated.